supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 For any set $S {}$, its closure ${} S^+ {}$ is unique.

 Size of closure of a FD ${} F$ is the number of all FD's that can be inferred by $F$.
-It includes a lot of trivial FDs.
+It includes a lot of trivial FDs which are not really useful.

 > [!NOTE] Questions on size of closure of FD set are not asked since computing such calculations consumes more time.